 [Questions received in advance from seminar audience members

-Recruitment of Participants for Clinical Trials |
+Recruitment of Participants for Clinical Trials

-Pharmaceutical Cooperative Basically, we ask doctors at medical institutions conducting clinical trials to find patients who match the clinical trial.
+JPMA Basically, we ask the doctors at the medical institutions conducting the clinical trials to find patients who match the clinical trials.
 There is also recruitment through newspaper ads, radio, and the Internet, and some recruitment through patient groups.
 However, we feel that clinical trial information is not being disseminated in a way that is easy to understand, so we will continue to work on this issue further in the future.
-Matsumoto: We have not yet reached a point where we can say "Hey, hey, hey" to pharmaceutical companies.
-I thought it would be good if we could build a relationship of trust by exchanging various information closely on a daily basis, rather than by suddenly getting along with them when we start a clinical trial. |

 Mr. Sakurai We help with lectures and new employee training, and plan and cooperate with support pages and booklets for patients.